𓃠 cats → shit → toxoplasma gondii → you → Toxoplasmosis

 """

-And who knows, maybe some day soon we figure it all out - that it was the cats that got us all catty in the first place, with the rise of grain collecting, mice attracting, warring civilizations, we shoo them back to the forests, and get peace on Earth
+And maybe some day soon we figure it all out - that it was the cats that got us all catty in the first place, with the rise of grain collecting, mice attracting, warring civilizations, and we get rid of them, and get peace on Earth

 """